Vyral/dean-aguilar-blog/_posts/2017-03-07-whats-going-on-in-the-san-diego-market-this-month.md

 What's going on in the San Diego market?

 Prices for homes have increased dramatically; 6.7% year over year, in fact.
-The year over year inventory levels of available homes is down 22.7% from this time last year, which has contributed to increasing prices.&nbsp;
+The year over year inventory levels of available homes is down 22.7% from this time last year, which has contributed to increasing prices.

 We're also seeing a lot of multiple offer situations for homes.
 In fact, **we recently saw a home receive 12 offers** in a couple days.
 This trend could continue with inventory remaining low.

-We've definitely seen adjustments in the way people make offers on a home.&nbsp;
+We've definitely seen adjustments in the way people make offers on a home.

 Even when appraisers come in and knock down the agreed upon price, we're still seeing buyers come up with the difference in cash to move forward on a deal.
 They don't want to have to go back to the market and compete again, and this is also driving prices up. **When someone pays in cash above the appraisal price, it counts as a comparable sale in the area, causing prices to increase in the neighborhood.**